-Our organization treats and cares for children with cancer in two hospitals in Southeast Mexico.
-We work with specialists from a children's hospital in Kansas City to properly train healthcare professionals, educate parents about treatment, assure that hospitals have the necessary equipment, and help families obtain housing and basic support during treatment.
-The partnership between all organizations helps develop treatments, survival rates, and optimism for children with cancer in Mexico.
+World Child Cancer cares for children with cancer in two hospitals in Southeast Mexico.
+COVID has hit Mexico hard and as a result, children are not getting diagnosed or treated.
+We train pediatric healthcare professionals in Mexico, educate parents about early warning signs and treatment, assure that hospitals have the necessary equipment, and help families obtain housing and basic support during treatment.
+The partnership helps diagnose, treat children, and raise survival rates in Mexico.

 Every year, 800 new cases of childhood cancer are expected in southeast Mexico, making it the #1 illness-related cause of death for children aged 5 - 14.
 Affected children and their families have extremely limited access to hospitals and restricted knowledge of the symptoms and curability of childhood cancer.
 At available hospitals, there is a shortage of trained professionals, housing for families, and equipment and technology for treatment.